 Alternatively, if you owe HMRC another amount, for example, a tax credits overpayment, you might ask them to ‘offset’ the repayment against that amount.
 This means they will take the amount you are due to be repaid off the other amount you owe.
 They will then repay any remaining repayment or you will have to pay the rest if you still owe some.

 You complete your tax return after the end of the tax year.
 The sooner you submit your tax return, the sooner you will receive your repayment, or offset.
-If you submit your tax return online rather than on paper, it might be dealt with sooner and you will get your repayment faster (we can help you get online to complete your tax return, click HERE to find out more).
-HMRC sometimes also want to check some things before sending your repayment, as part of their aims to prevent unscrupulous people claiming tax back fraudulently.
+If you submit your tax return online rather than on paper, it might be dealt with sooner and you will get your repayment faster.
+HMRC may also want to check some things before sending your repayment, as part of their aims to prevent people claiming tax back fraudulently.
 If you have been waiting several weeks to hear back from HMRC about your refund, we suggest you telephone them to find out what is happening.

 Sometimes you may make a mistake on your tax return and pay too much tax.